vvelazquezc/PHP-Employee-management/README.md

 This project is under GNU license

-## Thansk 🎁
+## Thanks 🎁

-- Thanks to our classmates specially to Jose Serralvo and Miguel García for they understanding of this project and they explanations to us.
+- Thanks to our classmates, specially to Jose Serralvo and Miguel García, for their understanding of this project and their explanations to us.

 ---